Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-This morning we depart for the 10th century Rila Monastery, 121 km (75 miles) south of Sofia at the end of a winding road through high rock walls with formations like giant animals waiting to pounce.
-This most-revered of all Bulgarian monasteries lies nestled in a soft, green wood.
-Mountains rise all around it; below it the Rilska River races over a stony bed.
+We journey 121 kilometres south of Sofia through high rock walls with formations like giant animals waiting to pounce, arriving at the 10th-century Rila Monastery nestled in soft, green woods.
+Mountains rise all around this most-revered of Bulgarian monasteries, while below, the Rilska River races over a stony bed through pristine wilderness.

-In the 9th century, twenty-year old Ivan Rilski (John of Rila) fled to this peaceful place seeking escape from the sordidness of the world.
-Finding a cave in the woods above this present monastery site, he took up the hermit life.
-Here he fed the animals and the birds and prayed in the stillness to God.
-In time, like-minded men joined him and they built the first monastery here about a 2.4 km (1.5 mile) from the present site, where, today, you will find his tomb, the little Church of St. Luke, and the cave he inhabited.
-In the past, pilgrims were not deemed sinless enough to enter the monastery.
+In the 9th century, twenty-year-old Ivan Rilski (John of Rila) fled to this peaceful place seeking escape from worldly corruption.
+Finding a cave in the woods above the present monastery site, he embraced the hermit life, feeding animals and birds while praying in the stillness.
+Like-minded men eventually joined him, building the first monastery about 2.4 kilometres from the present site, where today you can visit his tomb, the little Church of St. Luke, and the cave he inhabited.

-The Rila Monastery is one of Europe's largest monasteries, located in some of Bulgaria's most beautiful terrain.
-Sightseeing of the monastery features the unsurpassed frescoes of the Church of the Blessed Virgin.
-Monks still practice within this five-domed treasure.
-Also contained within the exquisite fortress-like walls of the monastery is the Historical Museum featuring a collection of objects connected with the monastery's thousand-year history.
+Rila Monastery ranks among Europe's largest monasteries, located in some of Bulgaria's most beautiful terrain.
+Our exploration features the unsurpassed frescoes of the Church of the Blessed Virgin, where monks still practice within this five-domed treasure.
+The exquisite fortress-like walls also contain the Historical Museum, featuring objects connected with the monastery's thousand-year history, including precious manuscripts, woodcarvings, and ecclesiastical treasures.

 Overnight in Sofia.